CURRENT OPPORTUNITIES

 Dr Jeffrey is able to give insights on shaping one’s studies and career as she has the experience of transitioning from Physio to Medicine.
 She can also give fantastic insights on life as a GP.

-Mode of mentorship In addition to video chats, phone calls, WhatsApp and email, she would be happy to meet the mentee for coffee occasionally when she is in Sydney, and would also be glad to be visited by them in Newcastle.
-Shadowing is most likely not possible unless organised through a university (due to legal reasons). |
+In addition to video chats, phone calls, WhatsApp and email, she would be happy to meet the mentee for coffee occasionally when she is in Sydney, and would also be glad to be visited by them in Newcastle.
+Shadowing is most likely not possible unless organised through a university (due to legal reasons).

 How to apply